Grand Forks, British Columbia: Religion

-Industry
+Economy

 Major industries in Grand Forks are limited and have become smaller over the past decade with the loss of major industries, such as Pope & Talbot, the industries in Grand Forks are logging, agriculture, rock wool manufacturing, fabrication (metal) and tourism.
 The city is close to the site of the former Phoenix copper mine, which closed in 1935.
 The slag piles on the Granby River just outside town are remnants of a large copper smelting operation.
+The slag from the piles at the north end of town is owned by Pacific Abrasives, who sells it to the US Navy and ships it by rail to San Diego, California, to use for sandblasting ships.
 The sawmill in Grand Forks is operated by Interfor (formerly Pope and Talbot) and ships forest products into the United States via rail.

+The Grand Forks Boundary Bulletin was a weekly newspaper in Grand Forks.
+It was published on Mondays with a circulation of 5,410.
+The paper is no longer in operation.

 Tourism has declined in Grand Forks due to a lack of tourist attractions.
 However, it is in close proximity to the Okanagan, which is a large tourist destination.
-Christina Lake, which is 20 minutes east of Grand Forks, is home to many resorts and summer homes and its year round population of 1,000 increases to 6,000 during the Summer.
-The slag from the piles at the north end of town is owned by Pacific Abrasives, who sells it to the US Navy and ships it by rail to San Diego, California to use for sandblasting ships.
+Christina Lake, which is 20 minutes east of Grand Forks, is home to many resorts and summer homes and its year round population of 1,000 increases to 6,000 during the summer.